horpeazy/printf/README.md

 ## Description
 This team project is part of the curriculum of the ALX SE programme.
-_printf replicates the C standard library printf() function..
+_printf replicates the C standard library printf() function.

 What you should learn from this project: